MikeSoughton/DarkMatterML/README.md

 Repository for the code associated with the paper 'Using Machine Learning to disentangle LHC signatures of Dark Matter candidates', [arXiv:1910.06058](https://arxiv.org/abs/1910.06058) (2019).
 Authors: Charanjit K. Khosa, Veronica Sanz and Michael Soughton.

 ## Overview
 Looking for evidence of Dark Matter is of great importance to the state of High Energy Physics (HEP).
 Mono-X searches within particle colliders such as the Large Hadron Collider (LHC) are one area where potential Dark Matter particles may be discovered.
-Our paper explores
+Our paper explores some of these searches within the LHC and attempts to distinguish between different Dark Matter candidates using Machine Learning.
+The signals which we consider are  .
+Note that all the samples we consider are pure signal - our task is to characterise between diffeerent potential signals *after* their (theoretical) discovery has been made - although we do consider the how these signals look compared to the background in the appendix.

+We first examine using a logistic regression algorithm trained

 Events are generated through [`MadGraph`](https://arxiv.org/abs/1106.0522) along with [`Pythia`](https://arxiv.org/abs/0710.3820) and [`Delphes`](https://arxiv.org/abs/1307.6346) for showering and detector effects.